Tracker Installation on Strap

 For waist and chest straps, when using the complex method, an additional auxiliary strap is needed.
 See the video below for details.

-Quick Release Installation on Straps
+Quick Release Installation on Strap

 Common Quick Release Installation Method